 In the following sentences the interrogative pronoun is underlined.

 One more point to remember…

 Don’t be vague with interrogative pronouns.
 For example, do NOT write or say:

 Do you get the idea?

 Using interrogative pronouns correctly isn’t difficult once you understand the specific grammar guidelines.
-Once you do, your writing (and speaking) becomes clearer and therefore, more engaging to your audience.
+Once you do use interrogative pronouns correctly, your writing (and speaking) becomes clearer and therefore, more engaging to your audience.